atomaszewicz/Bond/RStudio/Analysis.md

 18 years before he finally accepted the role, Timothy Dalton said the following about turning down an offer in 1968 to play Bond in "Oh Her Majesty's Secret Service": "Originally I did not want to take over from Sean Connery.
 He was far too good, he was wonderful. [...]
 When you've seen Bond from the beginning, you don't take over from Sean Connery."
 Source (https://www.youtube.com/watch?v=amuodiP-8z4) *This link has been taken down since I posted it.
 Sadly I cannot find a working version*

 <sup>[4]</sup>:
-I have a future project planned to study how domestic (US) and global gross compares for your typical wide-release film, so eventually I will be able to give more insight into where this ratio falls
+I have a future project planned to study how domestic (US) and global gross compares for your typical wide-release film, so eventually I will be able to give more insight into how this ratio stacks up to similar films.

 <sup>[5]</sup>:
-This can be found [here](http://www.boxofficemojo.com/franchises/?view=Franchise&sort=sumgross&order=DESC&p=.htm) but requires the same process of finding the global gross adjusted for inflation from the domestic adjusted and global unadjusted.
-It is a tiresome exercise, and I don't wish to repeat it here.
+This can be calculated from figures [here](http://www.boxofficemojo.com/franchises/?view=Franchise&sort=sumgross&order=DESC&p=.htm), with the same process of finding the global gross adjusted for inflation from the domestic adjusted and global unadjusted.

 <sup>[6]</sup>:
 [Source](http://www.bbfc.co.uk/releases/licence-kill)